Stocks Order Routing and Execution Quality

 Do you or the market makers mark up orders?

 What is the execution quality for orders on Robinhood?

-When measured at the time of marketability, the majority of our customers’ orders get executed at the NBBO or better.
-For example, in the fourth quarter of 2019, 97.9% of our customers’ market orders for S&P 500 stock were executed at the NBBO or better, with an execution speed of 0.021 seconds from routing to execution (for orders during market hours under 2,000 shares; excludes orders in locked, halted, or crossed markets).
+When measured at the time of order routing, the majority of our customers’ orders get executed at the NBBO or better.
+For example, in the first quarter of 2020, 95.12% of our customers’ market orders for S&P 500 stock were executed at the NBBO or better, with an execution speed of 0.038 seconds from routing to execution (for orders during market hours under 2,000 shares; excludes orders in locked, halted, or crossed markets).

 What is spread?

 Spread is the difference between the highest price to buy the equity (bid) and the lowest price to sell the equity (ask).
 Spread is determined by the national best bid and offer (NBBO) published spread.